Joseph Charles MacKenzie: Poet or Pretender?

 College, where I obtained my B.A. in Literae Humaniores, I read the

 Nine Lyric Poets of Greece in their original dialects."
-Does he mean reading fluently aloud in the ancient Greek dialects before an awestruck audience, or reading slowly and awkwardly at his desk with a translation dictionary handy?
+Does Muck mean that he read aloud fluently in the ancient Greek dialects before an awestruck audience, or that he read slowly and awkwardly at his desk with a translation dictionary handy?
 Putting all the evidence together, are we to believe that MacKenzie writes better sonnets than

 Shakespeare and is fluent or extremely well-versed (pardon the pun) in modern French, Renaissance French, Middle English and the